Swappa: Buying on Swappa

-Swappa users can purchase a listing from a Swappa seller with a Swappa account or using a guest account.
-The Swappa marketplace allows buyers to find items using the on-site navigation system or using the search bar.
-Buyers pay the amount that is shown on the listing page, and the price shown to buyers includes standard shipping costs.
+Swappa users can purchase a listing from a Swappa seller with a Swappa account or by using a guest account.
+The Swappa marketplace allows buyers to find items using the on-site navigation system or the search bar.
+Buyers pay the amount shown on the listing page, and the price shown to buyers includes standard shipping costs.
 After a buyer makes a purchase, they are given access to a private sale page to communicate directly with the seller and Swappa staff.

 Selling on Swappa

 All Swappa sellers are required to have a Swappa account.
 Swappa users can use a standard Swappa account to list items for sale.
 Swappa also has a Trusted Seller program and an Enterprise Seller program.

 Listings from sellers using a standard Swappa account or from sellers who are part of the Trusted Seller program are reviewed by Swappa's moderation team before they are approved for sale.
 The listing review process includes reviewing verification photos, checking the ESN or Serial Number, making sure the device meets the required criteria, and the sellers account history.